mynameisjohn/PLuTARC_link3Dt/readme.txt

 This project involves a single, self-contained C++ file that manipulates the text data output from plu_centerfind2D.
 To build, create an Eclipse project as described in the readme.txt for plu_centerfind2D, with the Intel Toolchain (and, if interested, sharing with EGit).
 No special build options are needed, and the file should just build with either the Intel Compiler, or g++.

+After this program builds successfully, build plu_struct3dt, so that the verification tests from https://github.com/peterlu/PLuTARC_testbed can be performed (see instructions).

 This is a preliminary draft of these instructions.
 If things are unclear or do not function as described, please contact me so we can resolve the issues.